Jshanks/chicken-tikka-masala-recipe/README.md

 - Add chicken tikka masala seasoning, chili powder, salt, tomatoes, tomato sauce, and methi leaves.
 Let this simmer until the tomatoes start to break down.

 - Once the tomatoes are breaking down, use a masher to crush the tomatoes and onions into a paste / sauce with no large pieces left
-    -(optional) let the gravy cool slightly, and then use a blender for a creamier consistency. add the gravy back to the pot before adding the heavy cream.
+    - (optional) let the gravy cool slightly, and then use a blender for a creamier consistency. add the gravy back to the pot before adding the heavy cream.

 - Add the heavy cream and the brown sugar, stirring everything in.